slazav/py_fit_res/Readme.md

 ![example 4](https://raw.githubusercontent.com/slazav/py_fit_res/master/examples/example4.png)

+Example 5: Same data as in the example 4.

+Examples 6 and 7: more realistic examples for the note (see below)

 #### See also:

-* fit_res modules in `https://github.com/slazav/exp_py`: older version of the same code.
-* `https://github.com/slazav/fit_res`: my c++ command line filter for fitting linear resonances.
+* `https://github.com/slazav/fit_res` -- my c++ command line filter for fitting linear resonances.
+* fit_res modules in `https://github.com/slazav/exp_py` -- older version of the same code.
+* `https://raw.githubusercontent.com/slazav/py_fit_res/master/fit_res_note.pdf` -- the note with some theory and examples :